Wooza/ProspectTogether/README.md

 This is a fork of the awesome ProspectorInfo mod from P3t3rix (https://github.com/p3t3rix-vsmods/VsProspectorInfo).
 ProspectTogether aims to make it easy to store, analyse and share your prospecting data.
-You can also use this mod in single player.
+You can also use this mod in single player and client-side only.
-The only downside compared to ProspectorInfo is that this mod also needs to be installed on the server.
+If you want to share prospecting data, this mod must be installed on the server as well.

 ## Quick Guide
 * Drop the zip file into your `Mods` folder or use 1-click install from VSModDB.